intel/cri-resource-manager/docs/demos/blockio.md

 # Block I/O Demo

-This demo creates a virtual machine for a single-node Kubernetes cluster where container runtime features are extended by `cri-resmgr`.
+This demo creates a virtual machine for a single-node Kubernetes\* cluster where container runtime features are extended by `cri-resmgr`.

-In this setup `cri-resmgr` is configured with block I/O parameters that throttles I/O bandwith of a container that constantly scans system file checksums.
+In this setup, `cri-resmgr` is configured with block I/O parameters that throttle I/O bandwith of a container that constantly scans system file checksums.

 ## Prerequisites